Work in Progress

 - John Mordaunt (1626 - 1675) was created Baron of Ryegate (Reigate) and Viscount Avalon in 1659 for services to the Royalist cause during the Commonwealth.

-He married Elizabeth Carey (? - 1679), who was much admired and respected by her contempories, such as the diarist, John Evelyn, who frequently found excuse to drop into her house in Parson's Green.
+He married Elizabeth Carey (? - 1679) on 7th May, 1657, according to transcripts from her Book of Common Prayer, where she meticulously recorded family events .
+She was much admired and respected by her contempories, such as the diarist, John Evelyn, who frequently found excuse to drop into her house in Parson's Green.
 Elizabeth herself kept her own diary, extracts of which were reproduced in the volume "English Women's Voices, 1540-1700".
 She was buried in All Saints, Fulham on 1st May 1679.

 A more complete account of the life of John Mordaunt, Viscount Avalon is given in the Oxford Dictionary of National Biography.